Navigating Disruption: Pivoting Business Models to Succeed in Disruption

 Plan, Activate, Evaluate

-To survive the COVID-19 pandemic, organisations needed to leverage data more effectively, get scrappy and evolve.
+To survive disruption, organisations needed to leverage data more effectively, get scrappy and evolve.
 Every industry was impacted – some more than others, but no one was immune.
 Companies quickly shifted to a remote workforce, technology projects were delayed or expedited, and many had to reduce headcount.
 Companies able to stay open in some form were required to rethink how they deliver their goods and services.
 The supply chain was squeezed, and organisations at all ends of it had to adapt.
 Unprecedented change forced immediate adjustments for survival.
 Instead of having weeks or months to plan and make decisions, organisations had to act in a matter of days or even hours.

 The pandemic is an extreme example of market disruption.
 However, we continue to experience disruption with rising inflation, surging energy prices, chaotic governments, and the Ukraine war putting pressure on workforces, supply chains and margins.
 In the face of any uncertainty, the value of data is paramount.
 It is the difference between gut feeling and evidence-based, informed decision-making.
 Leveraging data, organisations can make real-time decisions with confidence; it enables and influences their ability to be agile, work smarter.
 And agility is critical in order to respond to disruption.
 Organisations need to plan a business model, act on collecting data relentlessly and reconfigure the business model if data suggests the plan isn’t working.